dniemczyk/fizzbuzz/README.md

 Just one more fizzbuzz example added to the pile of useless programms.
-This one is never the less interesting from a Clojure beginner's point of view, because it uses a functional style and a macro.
+This one is never the less interesting from a Clojure beginner's point of view, because it uses a functional style.

 ## License